Mee-Shee: The Water Giant: Background

 According to regional folklore, the Ogopogo is a creature that lives in Okanagan Lake in British Columbia.
 It has been compared to the Loch Ness Monster, another supposed water creature in Scotland, or with a plesiosaur.
 Aboriginal peoples have claimed that belief in the Ogopogo is a part of their culture, although they called it Niataka or N'ha-aitk, and the name "Ogopogo" was invented by a board of trade in 1926.
-The folklore has also been commercialized, inspired merchandise and drew tourism for the Okanagan.
+The folklore has also been commercialized, inspired merchandise, and drew tourism for the Okanagan.
 With this commercialization, one reporter found it natural that the Ogopogo would also inspire a film, saying that "Eventually movie makers were bound to sit up and take notice, and movie makers did".

-Canadian scriptwriter Barry Authors wrote the screenplay for Mee-Shee after reading about the Ogopogo in a magazine.
-It was written in 1996, and originally entitled Loch, a Scottish word for "lake".
-Authors resided in Britain at the time, but eventually opted for a more Canadian feel and renamed his work Ogopogo.
+Canadian screenwriter Barry Authors wrote the screenplay for Mee-Shee after reading about the Ogopogo in a magazine.
+It was written in 1996, and originally entitled Loch, a Scottish Gaelic word for "lake", but not filmed until six years later.
+Authors resided in Britain at the time but eventually opted for a more Canadian feel and renamed his work Ogopogo.
 Authors also wanted to portray his film as a "showcase for Canadian talent and storytelling" and "a cross between Free Willy and E.T.".

 Filming

-The film version was directed by John Henderson, who had previously directed Loch Ness (1996) about the similar Scottish folklore.
-They first made plans to film the story on Okanagan Lake, the supposed domain of the Ogopogo, but had troubles with the scenery and relocated to Lake Winnipeg.
-US actress Whoopi Goldberg was to play a Native Canadian, which would require make-up since Goldberg is a black American.
+The film version was directed by John Henderson, who had previously directed Loch Ness (1996) about similar folklore in Scotland.
+They first made plans to film the story on Okanagan Lake, the rumoured domain of the Ogopogo, but had troubles with the scenery and relocated to Lake Winnipeg.
+US actress Whoopi Goldberg was initially going to play a Native Canadian, which would require makeup since Goldberg is a US black woman.
 However, due to concerns that Lake Manitoba might experience a winter, the project was moved to New Zealand.
 Goldberg was unwilling to travel there and left the project.
-Authors' son Jeff Authors, who had worked on the White Fang television show, had suggested New Zealand, saying "New Zealand can double for Canada.
+Authors' son Jeff Authors, who had worked on the White Fang TV show, had suggested New Zealand, saying "New Zealand can double for Canada.
 Not only is it beautiful, but it looks just like Canada in all the remote spots you want, and you'll probably find a more remote lake there".

-The creature itself was both CGI and a puppet made by Jim Henson's Creature Shop and modelled after the late US actor Walter Matthau.
+The creature itself was created by Jim Henson's Creature Shop using both CGI and puppetry and modeled after the late US actor Walter Matthau.
 The film cost $40 million.
 The filming in New Zealand took place on Lake Wakatipu at Queenstown in 2002.
 Authors remarked it was nice to work in New Zealand because "The crews were very, very keen to do anything that was required...
 New Zealand had just done Lord of the Rings, and they had a taste of major motion pictures".
-Other filming was done in England with a water tank, and the CGI work was carried out in England in 2003 and 2004.
+Other filming was done in England with a water tank, and the computer work was carried out in England between 2003 and 2004.